Professor Anna Franklin

 Dr. John Maule

-John completed his PhD in 2015, investigating how well people can visually average sets of different colours.
+John is a Lecturer in the School of Psychology.
+He completed his PhD in 2015, investigating how well people can visually average sets of different colours.
 John’s current research interests include quantifying the “visual diet” in terms of colour, chromatic image statistics and aesthetics, hyperspectral imaging, adaptation, ensemble perception, and colour perception in autism.
 This involves techniques including psychophysics, behavioural experiments, eye-tracking, and image analysis.

 Dr. Alice Skelton